willjcarter97/silo/UPDATES.md

 - Description (right): `md:w-[50%]` → `md:w-[42%] lg:w-[38%] xl:w-[36%]`

 **Result:** The title now takes more horizontal space on larger screens, pushing the description to be narrower and wrap more naturally.
 This creates better visual separation between the two text blocks.

+---

+### Fixed: Optional Add-ons Section Alignment with Services Grid

+**Issue:** The "Optional add-ons" section on the Services page was horizontally misaligned with the service cards grid above it and felt disconnected vertically.

+**Solution:** Modified `src/components/servicee/Interested.jsx`:
+- Changed outer container padding from `md:py-16 md:pt-0` to `md:py-0 md:pb-16` for smoother vertical flow
+- Changed mobile padding from `py-10` to `py-8` for tighter vertical spacing
+- Changed inner container from `mx-3` to `md:pl-8` to align with the grid's left padding
+- Changed CTA button container from `ml-5 md:ml-0` to `md:ml-8` to match the new alignment

+**Result:** Optional add-ons section now sits flush with the services grid above, with consistent horizontal margins and improved vertical connection.

+---

+### Fixed: Services Cards Animation Smoothness

+**Issue:** The service cards on the Services page were not flicking/animating as smoothly as expected during scroll interaction.

+**Solution:** Modified `src/components/servicee/Cards.jsx`:
+- Added `animate` function from Framer Motion for spring-based smooth transitions
+- Created `animateToProgress` callback with optimized spring physics (`stiffness: 300, damping: 30, mass: 0.8`)
+- Changed from direct `cardProgress.set()` to animated transitions for smoother card movement
+- Added delta accumulation for smoother continuous scrolling
+- Normalized scroll delta to cap maximum speed (`Math.min(Math.abs(delta), 150)`)
+- Increased step multiplier from `0.002` to `0.004` for more responsive feel
+- Changed state management from `useState` to `useRef` for lock state to prevent unnecessary re-renders
+- Added animation cancellation on new scroll input to prevent animation conflicts
+- Added performance tracking with `performance.now()` for delta timing

+**Result:** Cards now animate smoothly with spring physics, responding reliably to scroll input without jitter or missed interactions.